 Advantages of working with a translation agency

 There is no denying that translation agencies can be useful.
 From a client’s point of view, they are convenient.
 Especially if you require many languages.
-If you need a document translated into ten different languages you do not need to find ten translators – the agency will do that for you.
+If you need a document translated into ten different languages, you don’t need to find ten translators – the agency will do that for you.
 Nor do you need to know about the translation process – just send the text you need translated to an agency and again they will do everything for you.
-From a translator’s point of view, it is easy to get regular work from agencies.
+From a translator’s point of view, it’s easy to get regular work from agencies.
 Which means you can earn a stable income without having to spend a lot of time marketing your services.

 However, these advantages have led to large agencies dominating the translation industry, and like everything, translation agencies also have their disadvantages.